thomasweis27/cybersecurity/Additional Resources/Notes for the CMMC Exam/Domain 3 Task 1.md

 ![image](https://github.com/user-attachments/assets/28dc4c90-8ac5-4d33-ad29-7c57e56c3a44)
 * These include:
   * CYBER THREAT INFORMATION/INTELLIGENCE SHARING WITH DIB
-    * DoD CISO/DIB CS Program - volentary public-private contract between DoD and DIP to share info/intel
+    * DoD CISO/DIB CS Program - voluntary public-private contract between DoD and DIP to share info/intel
-    * DC3/DCISE - operational arm of DIB CS Program, sharing threat info, itell, products and tools
+    * DC3/DCISE - an operational arm of DIB CS Program, sharing threat info, itell, products and tools
     * NSA - "left of boom" products and tools with DIB
       * "boom"=canon ball, on Cyber KillChain - exploiting a human - MFA **(this was a bit unclear)**
   * INCIDENT REPORTING
     * DoD CISO/DIB CS Program - The loss of DoD data.
-    * DC3/DCISE - clearinghouse for unclassified Mandatory Incedent Reports (MIR)
+    * DC3/DCISE - clearinghouse for unclassified Mandatory incident reports (MIR)
     * DCSA - clearinghouse of classified reports
       * Reporting 72 hours of discovery at https://dibnetdod.mil (DIBNet)
   * DIB CYBERSECURITY REQUIREMENTS & ASSESSMENT MECHANISMS
     * DoD CISO/DIB CS Program - assistance to DIB in understanding regulatory requirements
     * DCMA - Oversight of DFARS 252.204-7019/7020, DIBCAC
     * USD (A&S)- Oversight of DFARS 252204-7021, CMMC
-      * *DFARS 252.204-70197020 stipulates a contractor's requirement to implement NIST SP 800-171, have an assessment (basic, medium, or high), and prove ability to protect CUI.
+      * *DFARS 252.204-70197020 stipulates a contractor's requirement to implement NIST SP 800-171, have an assessment (basic, medium, or high), and prove the ability to protect CUI.
-      * *DFARS 252.2047021 stipulates a contractor have current CMMC certificate at the CMMC level required by the contract, and maintain the certificate at the required level for the duration of the contract
+      * *DFARS 252.2047021 stipulates a contractor have a current CMMC certificate at the CMMC level required by the contract, and maintain the certificate at the required level for the duration of the contract
   * CYBERSECURITY TECHNICAL ASSISTANCE AND COLLABORATION
-      * Support DIB as it's part of critical infastructure
+      * Support DIB as it's part of critical infrastructure

 32 CFR (Code of Federal Regulations)
 * Includes PART 2002 - CONTROLLED UNCLASSIFIED INFORMATION (CUI)
-* Includes DFARS --> contining contract requirements for DoD supplement info
+* Includes DFARS --> continuing contract requirements for DoD supplement info
-* CMMC rule establieshed to memorialize the verification requirements for 252.202-7012 48 CFR (Code of Federal Regulations)
+* CMMC rule established to memorialize the verification requirements for 252.202-7012 48 CFR (Code of Federal Regulations)
-* Includes 7021 - Clause for cert requirements for contract-by-contract basis.
-[Not on exam]
+* Includes 7021 - Clause for cert requirements on a contract-by-contract basis.
+[Not on the exam]
 * FAR (not DFAR) --> Contains requirements for **all federal agencies** - including DoD
 * 52.202 --> Extend the compliance requirement for CUI to require 800-171 (800-171a)
 * **252.202-7012 --> will be expanded to all federal suppliers not just DoD**